Explore Categories

 If you want to know about your outstanding receivables from a party in a periodic manner, you can configure your report to analyse the age of the pending amount.
 This will help in tracking the amount you will receive in the coming days and therefore plan accordingly.

-1. Press F6 (Ageing Method) and select the Method of Ageing.
+1. Press F6 (Age-wise) and select the Method of ageing.

 1. Ageing by Bill Date: Considers the voucher entry date for displaying the details.